HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 ### Detecting status code reliability

-The [specification](https://w3c.github.io/webappsec-change-password-url/response-code-reliability.html) draft to check on the reliability of a website's HTTP response status code also remains unchanged since 2021\.
-The purpose of this specific well-known endpoint is that it should never exist and thus the response status code should never be an [ok status](https://fetch.spec.whatwg.org/#ok-status).
+The <a hreflang="en" href="https://w3c.github.io/webappsec-change-password-url/response-code-reliability.html">specification</a> draft to check on the reliability of a website's HTTP response status code also remains unchanged since 2021\.
+The purpose of this specific well-known endpoint is that it should never exist and thus the response status code should never be an <a hreflang="en" href="https://fetch.spec.whatwg.org/#ok-status">ok status</a>.
 If a redirect occurs after which the site responds with an ok status, this would be considered as incorrect behavior.

 {{ figure_markup(
   image="well-known-responses.png",